contrast-zone/rewrite.js/README.md

 ## 5. using rewrite

 This package contains a naive Javascript implementation of *rewrite.js*.
-Just include `src/rewrite.js` in your HTML or js file, and call `rewrite(...s-expression string..., ...timeout...)` function to return an output s-expression packed within an array.
+Just include `src/rewrite.js` in your HTML or js file, and call `rewrite.reduce(rewrite.parse(...s-expression string...), ...timeout...)` function to return an output s-expression packed within an array.

 In a case of any bugs, please open a new issue at the [project home page](https://github.com/contrast-zone/rewrite.js).